paypal/fullstack-phone/README.md

 ###### `formatter.inputDigit(digit)`

-Given a digit (number or string), output the phone number formatted thus far, given the history of inputted digits.
+Given a digit (number or string), output the phone number formatted thus far (given the history of inputted digits).

 Note that `digit` can also be `'+'` or `'*'`